Delta-T is all the buzz in the heating community. We have personally promoted it as “The Hydronic Revolution”. So

 The “ECM” denotes an “Electronically Commutated Motor”.
 Utilizing rare earth magnets with power-pulsing electronics, they provide superb starting torque, power and speed control.
 (They don’t stall or “stick” like a conventional AC Circulator Motor.)
 Their electronics further enable data display to idealize operational condition management.

 The Delta-T ECM Circulator therefore continuously measures, controls and maintains the ideal temperature differential of heating water between the supply input and the return lines by using sensors.
 It then continuously adjusts its speed (water delivery rate) to match the heating load.
 This method dramatically reduces electric power consumption, and even more so when coupled with new low-energy zone valves, found at this link: http://www.taco-hvac.com/uploads/FileLibrary/100-82.pdf

-A Delta-T ECM Hydronic Distribution System increases the performance of existing radiation by typically eliminating hydronic whistle from over-sped, heating lag and imbalance from under-sped zones.
+A Delta-T ECM Hydronic Distribution System also increases the performance of existing radiation by typically eliminating hydronic whistle from over-sped, heating lag and imbalance from under-sped zones.
 The remaining discrepancies are then readily identifiable and correctable.
 More importantly, Delta-T Distribution modifies the heating profile of your radiation, smoothing convective air delivery and increasing comfort.
 This is the basis for the further claim of reduced fuel consumption by Taco Comfort Solutions®.

 Author’s Note: Updated 12/10/2022